Advanced Prostate Cancer

 There are several types of medications approved for hormone therapy treatment: Luteinizing hormone-releasing hormone (LHRH) analogues, Luteinizing hormone-releasing hormone (LHRH) antagonists, and Antiandrogens.

 Luteinizing hormone-releasing hormone analogues

 Luteinizing hormone-releasing hormone analogs are commonly used by men to treat advanced prostate cancer.
 These medications work to reduce testosterone production in the body by affecting the pituitary gland’s ability to produce testosterone.
 Popular analog medications include Lupron and Eligard.

 Luteinizing hormone-releasing hormone antagonists are also indicated to treat advanced prostate cancer.
 Similar to LHRH analogs, antagonists are designed to lower testosterone levels.
 Firmagon is a common LHRH antagonist.

 Antiandrogens are medications designed to mitigate the effects of testosterone by blocking androgen receptors in the body.
 Antiandrogens are oftentimes prescribed in conjunction with LHRH medications.
-Commonly prescribed antiandrogens include Zytiga, Xtandi, Yonsa, and Erleada.
+Commonly prescribed antiandrogens include Zytiga, Xtandi, Yonsa, Erleada and Nubeqa.